AnthonyHoudaille/Kaggle-Forest-Type/Readme.md

 and have no special meaning to the climatic or geologic zones.

 Forest Cover Type Classes: 1 -- Spruce/Fir
-2 -- Lodgepole Pine
+2. Lodgepole Pine
-3 -- Ponderosa Pine
+3. Ponderosa Pine
-4 -- Cottonwood/Willow
+4. Cottonwood/Willow
-5 -- Aspen
+5. Aspen
-6 -- Douglas-fir
+6. Douglas-fir
-7 -- Krummholz
+7. Krummholz

 For further information: https://archive.ics.uci.edu/ml/machine-learning-databases/covtype/covtype.info

 I made this kernel with DATABRICKS COMMUNITY EDITION.

 The language is SCALA.
 I used PySPARK librairy.

+This challenge was part of a private in-class Kaggle Challenge.
+I have reached an accuracy of 0.90805 which allowed me the mark 18.5/20 for the evaluation.